Simulation Mode: preview the AI, then trust it.

 The category answer was the demo: a sales call, a sandbox account, screenshots of someone else's results.
 The demo is a poor proxy because the seller's own account is the only data set that matters.
 The category's second answer was the trial — but a trial is the same trust-required structure, just with a timer instead of a meeting.

-Shadow Mode is the structural answer.
-The AI runs on the seller's real account, in read-only mode, for as long as the seller wants.
+Simulation Mode is the structural answer.
+The AI runs on the seller's real account, in read-only mode, for a month, with nothing on file to charge.
 The trust question becomes "do you trust the decisions you have already seen this AI make, written down, on your own data" — which is a different category of question and is answerable.

-The reason this is locked as a tier and not as a 14-day or 30-day trial is brand-level, not engineering-level.
 The tagline "Preview the AI.
-Then trust it." only works if the preview window is genuinely the seller's call.
-A 14-day clock re-introduces the trust-required pressure we explicitly reject — at day twelve the question is "should I pay" again, not "is the AI right."
+Then trust it." only works if the preview is long enough to be evidence and if the end of it is not a bill.
+A 14-day clock fails the first test — at day twelve the question is "should I pay" again, not "is the AI right."
+A card on file fails the second, because the decision gets made by a calendar rather than by the seller.

 The trade-off is real.
-A free-forever tier costs us compute that a trial would not — the sixteen agents run against the seller's account whether or not the seller is paying.
+A free tier of this shape costs us compute a demo would not — the sixteen agents run against the seller's account whether or not the seller is paying.
 We have spent the engineering hours to make that economic.

 Specifically:

-- Shadow accounts auto-pause after fourteen days of inactivity.
-One-click resume.
-The tier never ends; the compute pauses while the user is not looking.
+- Simulation accounts auto-pause after fourteen days of inactivity.
+One-click resume — the compute pauses while the user is not looking, without spending their window.

-- A total seat cap on the public Shadow tier when it opens in Q3 2026 (starting at 200 active seats; raised as conversion data accrues).
-New signups join the waitlist when the cap is hit.
+- A total seat cap on the public Simulation tier (starting at 200 active seats; raised as conversion data accrues), so the free tier can never outrun the compute that backs it.

-- Lower agent cadence on Shadow versus Live.
+- Lower agent cadence on Simulation versus Live.
 Paid tiers run continuously.
-Shadow runs at one cycle per day.
+Simulation runs at one cycle per day.
 Enough for daily decision traces; less than ten percent of paid-tier compute.

-- A Haiku-dominant model mix on Shadow.
+- A Haiku-dominant model mix on Simulation.
 The trace surface stays full quality; the internal cost falls roughly four to six times per invocation.

 What the simulation actually does

-Inside Shadow Mode, Mirox executes the full bidding loop end-to-end with one substitution: the SP-API write call is replaced with a write to a parallel trace store.
+Inside Simulation Mode, Mirox executes the full bidding loop end-to-end with one substitution: the SP-API write call is replaced with a write to a parallel trace store.

 - The full sixteen-agent stack runs against your live campaign data.